krabelize/backup-scripts-cloud-vps-rsync-scp-git-snapshot-cronjob-openbsd/README.md

 Backup scripts in shell to backup a web directory with rsync, scp, git and snapshots.
 Tested on OpenBSD 6.6

 1) rsync to a different machine
-2) compressed zip of the whole directory to a different directory and to a different machine
+2) Compressed and encrypted zip file of the whole directory to a different directory and to a different machine
 3) GitHub sync which obviously includes version control (VCS)
 4) Vultr daily snapshots of the complete VPS